This article was originally published on Noisey UK.

 "It's like a battle with two demons inside of you.
 Am I gonna make the right decision?
 Am I gonna make the wrong decision?"
 Stormzy asks himself in the opening monologue to his short film, Gang Signs & Prayer.
-Across the album, themes of religion and masculinity were overt and the anecdotal stories Stormzy told about growing up in the hood were candid.
+Across his album of the same name, themes of religion and masculinity were overt and the anecdotal stories Stormzy told about growing up in the hood were candid.
 However, one theme overlooked until the release of the film is working class black male adolescence, and the life changing decisions that often lead to unacknowledged trauma and pain.

 Released exclusively through YouTube, Stormzy has delivered a sharp and harrowing short film, directed by acclaimed music video director Rollo Jackson.
-This comes after a rollercoaster year which saw Stormzy reach Gold status, after GSAP went to No.1 in February.
-The two struck an unlikely bond after working together on the 'First Never Follows' Adidas Football campaign, but it's through a shared understanding of what Stormzy wanted to achieve that allowed them to bring GSAP the film – which was to allow young people to see they have control over their own destinies, despite external roadblocks and barriers – to life.
+This comes after a rollercoaster year which saw Stormzy reach Gold status, after GSAP went to Number 1 in the UK in February.
+The two struck an unlikely bond after working together on the 'First Never Follows' Adidas Football campaign, but it's through a shared understanding of what Stormzy wanted to achieve that allowed them to bring GSAP the film—which was to allow young people to see they have control over their own destinies, despite external roadblocks and barriers—to life.

-The shots where we see Stormzy surrounded by a maze of pastel-coloured buildings convey a sense of respite and ease.
-Juxtaposed against the hard, abrasiveness of the council estate, you get a sense through the scenes where we see Stormzy alone – which were shot in Spain – that he's found comfort and understanding in who he is today.
-Of course the demons we have, whatever they may be, never fully leave us – but with Stormzy staring down the camera, we see a man who has let go of many of his worldly fears through prayer.
-Some may find the religious messages in Stormzy's music overbearing but rather than project, he shows us how prayer works in his life.
-The choices Thomas makes in the film suggest that prayer can't save, but can provide clarity and solace, helping someone to make wise decisions – to do wrong or do right.
+The shots where we see Stormzy surrounded by a maze of pastel-colored buildings convey a sense of respite and ease.
+Juxtaposed against the hard, abrasiveness of the council estate, you get a sense through the scenes where we see Stormzy alone—which were shot in Spain—that he's found comfort and understanding in who he is today.
+Of course the demons we have, whatever they may be, never fully leave us—but with Stormzy staring down the camera, we see a man who has let go of many of his worldly fears through prayer.
+Some may find the religious messages in Stormzy's music overbearing, but rather than project, he shows us how prayer works in his life.
+The choices Thomas makes in the film suggest that prayer can't save, but can provide clarity and solace, helping someone to make wise decisions—to do wrong or do right.